nodejs/node/doc/api/modules.md

 are much better ways to do this, such as loading modules via some other Node.js program, or compiling them to JavaScript ahead of time.

-Using this could cause subtle bugs and adding extensions slows down the module loader and is therefore discouraged (the number of file system operations that the module system has to perform in order to resolve a `require(...)` statement to a filename scales linearly with the number of registered extensions).
+Avoid using `require.extensions`.
+Use could cause subtle bugs and resolving the extensions is becoming slower the more extensions you add.

 #### require.main
 <!-- YAML